ordz-404/good-ol-terminal-tools/readme.md

 GoTT is a command line interface minecraft server management tool.
 This tool is intentionally made in a "command line" style and is an ode to old-school computing before graphic user interfaces were designed in modern computing and is reminiscent of "MS-DOS".

-Original Source code and credits: https://github.com/kompetenzbolzen/minecraft-server-tools by Jonas Gunz
+Special thanks and credits to Jonas Gunz for the original Source code https://github.com/kompetenzbolzen/minecraft-server-tools

 ## Features

-* Allows administrators to resume a console "session" if disconnected from shell.
+* Intuitively runs setup and configuration dialogues on "first run"

+* Resumable Minecraft console session.
+Disconnect and reconnect to running instance anytime.

 * Check the operational status of a particular minecraft instance.

-* One command backup - Performs a full backup to a specified folder within the minecraft directory compressed in TAR  format.
+* Intelligent Backup - Performs a full backup to a specified folder within the minecraft directory compressed in TAR format, with "forced" mode to perform backup even if server isn't empty.

 ## Requirements & Pre-requisites